sigillabs/mobidex/README.md

 #### For RHEL, CentOS and Fedora distros/based distros:

-You will need to install build tools and curl, git because you want to compile and install native add-ons from npm:
+You will need to install build tools and curl, git:
 ```
 $ sudo dnf -y groupinstall 'Development Tools' && sudo dnf -y install curl git
 ```